hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 I was really happy with how the friendly translator turned out!
 But then I started thinking, "What could make this even cooler?"
 While this wasn’t part of my original project plan, I decided to go on a little side quest: making the Terms of Service interactive.

 This part of the project is a sneak peek into what a "version 2.0" could look like.
-It is letting users ask specific questions and get AI-powered answers pulled directly from the document.
+It allows users to ask specific questions and get AI-powered answers pulled directly from the document.
 Instead of reading through the entire (even if simplified) Terms of Service, users can just ask what they need to know.
 This makes navigating even the most boring legal docs faster, friendlier, and way more useful.

 To make this happen, I used a technique called Retrieval-Augmented Generation (RAG).
-Think of it like giving the AI a superpower to "search" through the document for the best answers to your questions.
+Think of it like giving the AI a superpower to “search” through the document for the best answers to your questions.
+It's kind of like an ultra-helpful chatbot with a legal cheat sheet.

 Here’s how it works:

 1. First, the Terms of Service document is broken into chunks, and each chunk is turned into a special numerical fingerprint called an embedding.
-These embeddings represent the meaning of the text.
+These embeddings capture the semantic meaning of the text.
-2. When someone asks a question (like “What is the cancellation policy?”), the question gets turned into its own embedding.
+2. When someone asks a question (like “What is the cancellation policy?”), the question is also turned into its own embedding.
-3. The system then compares the question’s embedding to the document’s embeddings to find the parts of the document with the most similar meaning.
+3. The system compares the question’s embedding to the document’s embeddings to find the most relevant sections.
-4. Finally, the AI takes those relevant chunks and writes up a helpful, plain-English answer—with a friendly tone and even some emojis!
+4. Finally, the AI takes those chunks and generates a helpful, plain-English answer with a friendly tone and even some emojis! 🎯✨

 For example, this is a Prompt, Question and Passage which the AI found the information:

 `````